jackdwest/TeslaBMS/README.md

 Known Bugs:

 - System hangs once a day and must be restarted.
 Reason unknown.
+SOLVED
-- Minor bug with display of data to Serial Console
+- Minor bug with display of data to Serial Console.
+SOLVED

 Arduino compatible project to interface with the BMS slave